farsightsec/axa/README.md

     you will receive notification from Farsight Security.

 #### AXA Config File Connection Aliases
-AXA supports the a subscriber-side configuration file used as a convenience to specify session defaults.
+AXA supports a subscriber-side configuration file used as a convenience to specify session defaults.
 By default AXA will look for it `~/.axa/config`.
 Currently it is used to store "connection aliases" that provide a facility to create shortcut mnemonics to specify the AXA server connection string.
 This is especially useful for long connection strings associated with the apikey transport.
+It can also be used for the other transports.

 For example: